 To be considered a DBE, a firm must qualify as a DBE and be owned by one of the following groups:

 Project goals are established by examining the work to be done and availability of certified local DBE firms to perform that type of work.
 Firms interested in bidding on a particular federally-funded contract are made aware of the project's goal.
-Public Works requires contractors to meet the goal or provide they have made a "good faith effort."
+Public Works requires contractors to meet the goal or show they have made a "good faith effort."

 Learn how to become a certified DBE by clicking the link below to the Caltrans Office of Business & Economic Opportunity.
 The San Joaquin Delta College Small Business Development Center can also provide information, educational classes, and other resources.